slash-lang/slash/sapi/cgi/README.md

 ## TODO

 * Test it (like, a **lot**)
-    * Especially the part which calculates the correct `SCRIPT_FILENAME` to use, since this varies between different webservers/setups.
     * Test it on Windows (maybe even with IIS)
 * Add Support for pre-forked children
     * Also allow to set a maximum number of requests a children handles before it dies (and makes place for a "fresh" children)
     * Throw in some init-files for Debian/CentOS and maybe other platforms
-* Clean up the code
-    * There are some TODO items spread across the code
-    * Additionally there are some inconsistencies in the code (naming, code-style).
 * About the FastCGI dev-kit:
     * Maybe ship it with the SAPI?
     * Make it optional, so slash-cgi can be compiled as CGI-only if the dev-kit